-Initially, the powers and duties of Selectmen differed from town to town.
-In general, Selectmen were required to carry out and enforce the votes of the Town Meeting, but were additionally granted authority over other areas of Town government.
+Initially, the powers and duties of Selectmen differed from Town to Town.
+In general, Selectmen were required to carry out and enforce the votes of the Town meeting, but were additionally granted authority over other areas of Town government.

-In 1867, the citizens of the Town, by then then-incorporated as West Cambridge, the-voted to change its citizens voted and then changed the name to Arlington to commemorate those who had made the ultimate sacrifice on behalf of their country and were buried in the Arlington National Cemetery (dedicated in 1866).
+In 1867, then West Cambridge, the citizens voted and then changed the name to Arlington to commemorate those who had made the ultimate sacrifice on behalf of their country and were buried in the Arlington National Cemetery (Dedicated in 1866).

 From 1867 - 1953 there was a 3 member Board of Selectmen who were "selected" by the voters to serve 3-year terms.
 In 1952 Town Meeting voted to change Arlington's form of government.
-On a warrant article, sponsored by the League of Women Voters and on a subsequent charter reform referendum by the voters, Arlington changed to a adopted a Town Manager form of government.
+On a warrant article, sponsored by the League of Women Voters and on a subsequent charter reform referendum by the voters, Arlington changed to a Town Manager form of government.

-In 1953, the Board of Selectmen subsumed the Board of Public Works and became a 5-member committee.
+In 1953, the Board of Selectmen subsumed the Board of Public Works and became a 5 member committee.
 This model was based on the most popular business model of a Board of Directors who directed the President/CEO of the company.
 Since 1953, Arlington has had 6 Town Managers:

-1953-1966
+Edward C. Monihan 1953- 1966

-1966-2000
+Donald Marquis 1966-2000

-2000-2002
+Phil Farrington 2000- 2002

-2002-2004
+Nancy Galkowski 2002-2004

-2004-2012
+Brian Sullivan 2004-2012

-2012-2022Present

-2022-Present
+Adam Chapdelaine 2012-Present

-In July of 1973 the first woman to serve on the then Board of Selectmen was Anne Mahon Powers who was appointed by the Board to finish the term of William S. Abbott who had retired.
+In July of 1973 the first woman to serve on the Board of Selectmen was Anne Mahon Powers who was appointed by the Board to finish the term of William S. Abbott who had retired.
 In November 1973 Margaret Spengler was the first woman elected to the Board of Selectmen.

-Since 1867 there have been 953 citizens of Arlington who have served on the Board.
+Since 1867 there have been 91 citizens of Arlington who have served on the Board.
 They are the following:

-SELECT BOARD 1867-PRESENT:
+BOARD OF SELECTMEN 1867-PRESENT: